Nate-Wilkins/react-discord-presence/README.md

 ## Requirements

-This solution uses the [Lanyard API](https://github.com/Phineas/lanyard) which will require the Discord user your displaying presence for be in the [Lanyard API Discord](https://discord.gg/UrXF2cfJ7F).
+This solution uses the [Lanyard API](https://github.com/Phineas/lanyard) which will require the Discord user your displaying presence for to be in the [Lanyard API Discord](https://discord.gg/UrXF2cfJ7F).
 You will also have to have "Developer Mode" on for the user.

 If they're not in the Discord server, you'll get a response error from their API.